rivas-j/Excel_kickstarter_analysis/Readme.md

 ## Results

 ### Theater Outcomes Based on Launch Date
-- Based on the above chart, the month of May yielded the most successful Theater campaigns.
+- Based on the above chart titled **Theater Outcomes by Launch Date**, the month of May yielded the most Successful Theater campaigns.
 The months of May through August, and October also yielded the highest number of failed Theater campaigns.
-Our conclusion is that May will be the best month for launching a successful new Theater campaign.
+Our conclusion is that May will be the best month for launching a Successful new Theater campaign.
 - We would advise not starting a Theater campaign in December, where the rate of Successful and Failed are equal.

 ### Play Outcomes Based on Campaign Goals
-- According to the above line chart, we suggest aiming for two ranges campaign goals: $1,000 to $4,999 if you have a tight budget, $35,000 to $44,999 if you foresee needing a higher budget.
-These two goal ranges showed the highest successful Play campaigns, and the lowest failed Play campaigns.
+- According to the above line chart titled **Outcomes Based on Goals**, we suggest aiming for two campaign goal ranges: $1,000 to $4,999 if you have a tight budget, $35,000 to $44,999 if you foresee needing a higher budget.
+These two goal ranges showed the highest Successful percentage of Play campaigns, and the lowest failed percentage of Play campaigns.

 ### Possible Limitation in our Data Set
 - One possible limitation of these charts is not accounting for geographic region.
 Right now we have results from many different countries in the same analysis.
 We suggest narrowing down the scope of this analysis to a specific country where you plan on running your campaign for more accurate results.

 ### Suggestions for Additional Scope of Analysis
 - Because our client's previous Kickstarter Campaign almost reached it's funding goal in a short period of time, we would like to explore the length of each campaign and try to determine any trends that might affect campaign duration.
-- We would like to explore using Stacked Column charts to visualize the data differently, which may be easier to read than a line chart in our opinion.
+- We would like to explore using stacked column charts to visualize the data differently, which may be easier to read than a line chart in our opinion.